steel-toed-boot/Wilsons_Bits/README.md

 17:used to toggle the cyan/lime lights inside the store.;nil

-The program 'gc' stands for graphical designer.
+The program 'gc' stands for graphical context.
 It is used for checking x and y positions to coordinate button locations.
 It is never used in Wilson's Bits.